QEC-pages/QDistRnd/joss/paper.md

-Multi-particle quantum correlations can be destroyed rapidly in the presence of errors due to noise, environment, or just random control errors.
+Multi-particle quantum correlations can be destroyed rapidly in the presence of errors due to noise, environment, or just random control errors[@Nielsen-book].
 Quantum error correction (QEC) gives a unique way of controlling such errors and enables, at least theoretically, an arbitrarily long quantum computation when error probability $p$ is below certain threshold, $p_c>0$.